dariopellegrini/StorageDone-Android/README.md

 ```

 ## Fulltext search
-Fulltext search needs to be configured with the oarameters' name that should be indexed.
+Fulltext search needs to be configured with the parameters' name that should be indexed.
-After that a query can be performed with search text and with an optional advanced query.
+After that, a query can be performed with search text and with an optional advanced query.

 ```kotlin
 // Define the index